Brady Blade

-Return to drumming
+The 1990s drumming

-Early 1995 saw Emmylou Harris persuade Brady to return to his kit as part of her touring band Spyboy, along with Daniel Lanois and Darryl Johnson.
-The following year they were joined by Buddy Miller and toured throughout the mid-nineties, culminating in a live album Spyboy, released in 1998.
+Early in 1995 saw Emmylou Harris persuade Brady to return to his drum kit as part of her touring band Spyboy, along with Daniel Lanois and Darryl Johnson.
+The following year they were joined by Buddy Miller and toured throughout the mid-1990s, culminating in a live album Spyboy, released in 1998.

-Touring the world with Emmylou Harris led Brady to encounter and be seen by some of the key figures in the American music scene which resulted in Brady becoming one of the most in-demand session drummers around.
-Brady took part in extensive tours and sessions with the Steve Earle during his El Corazón period; Jewel throughout her 1998 Spirit world tour; and the Indigo Girls on their 1999 album Come on Now Social, 2002's Become You, 2004's All That We Let In, and 2011's Beauty Queen Sister.
+Touring the world with Emmylou Harris led Brady to encounter and be seen by some of the key figures in the American music scene, which resulted in Brady becoming one of the most in-demand session drummers.
+Brady took part in extensive tours and sessions with the Steve Earle during his El Corazón period; Jewel throughout her 1998 Spirit world tour; and the Indigo Girls on their albums Come on Now Social (1999), Become You (2002), All That We Let In (2004), Beauty Queen Sister (2011) and One Lost Day (2015).
+He toured with the Indigo Girls in 2023.

-Dave Matthews & Friends
+Dave Matthews and Friends

-A chance meeting with Dave Matthews whilst on tour with Emmylou Harris eventually led to Brady being invited to form the nucleus of Matthew's jam band project Dave Matthews & Friends, bringing bassist Tony Hall into the project.
-The group went on to record and release the album Some Devil, and toured extensively across the USA.
+A chance meeting with Dave Matthews whilst on tour with Emmylou Harris eventually led to Brady being invited to form the nucleus of Matthew's jam band project, Dave Matthews & Friends, bringing bassist Tony Hall into the project.
+The group went on to release the album Some Devil, and toured extensively across the US.
 The group reformed after a period of hiatus to headline the 2004 Bonnaroo Music Festival in Manchester, Tennessee and the 2005 Vegoose music festival.